lubeskih/enigma-emulator/docs/EOFM.md

 More details about the Enigma M4 can be found [here](https://www.cryptomuseum.com/crypto/enigma/m4/index.htm).

-#### Understanding the Simulator
+#### Understanding the Emulator

-The simulator can be divided in two parts:
+The emulator can be divided in two parts:

 - Machine Operating
 - Machine Settings